1. Qonic Help

 Grouping is the backbone of the browse panel, and defines what the tree will look like.
 You will need at least one grouping rule for the browse panel to show a result.
 By default the following grouping rules will be active:

-1. by model (if multiple models are opened),
+1. by Model (if multiple models are opened),

-4. then by IFC class.
+3. then by IFC class.

 These grouping rules are customizable.
 You can remove groups by clicking the cross in the grouping tile, you can reorder the groups by dragging the tiles around, and you can add groups by clicking the + icon at the top of the grouping header.
 When adding a grouping rule you can choose from any property or attribute such as location, material and type.